-- A. This PA applies to a future FRA undertaking if FRA remains the lead Federal agency and only binds FRA if FRA provides financial assistance for activities necessary to advance the Project toward and/or through construction, including but not limited to further design, acquisition of property, demolition of acquired property, and construction. - B. This PA applies to a Project Sponsor that receives financial assistance from FRA, or another Federal agency that has adopted this PA. - C. This PA does not apply to actions or activities that the Project Sponsor or other entities may carry out that have independent utility, including the normal maintenance, upkeep, and continued safe operation of the NEC. - D. Coordination with Other Federal Agency Reviews.
-This PA could apply should a Federal agency not a signatory to this PA have an undertaking as part of the Project if that Federal agency adopts this PA and agrees to comply with its terms to fulfill its Section 106 responsibilities, by agreeing in writing to the terms of this PA and notifying and consulting with the Signatories.
-If any modifications are required to the PA, they will be considered in accordance with Stipulation XVI.
+- A. This PA applies to a future FRA undertaking if FRA remains the lead Federal agency and only binds FRA if FRA provides financial assistance for activities necessary to advance the Project toward and/or through construction, including but not limited to further design, acquisition of property, demolition of acquired property, and construction. - B. This PA applies to the Project Sponsor that receives financial assistance from FRA, or another Federal agency that has adopted this PA (see Stipulation I.E). - C. Notwithstanding Stipulations I.A. and I.B., this PA applies to all of Amtrak's activities necessary to advance the Project toward and/or through construction, including, but not limited to, further design, acquisition of property for the Project, demolition of acquired properties, and construction that are funded with any amount of financial assistance from FRA or non-Federal funds. - D. This PA does not apply to actions or activities that the Project Sponsor or other entities may carry out that have independent utility and are not part of the Project, including the normal maintenance, upkeep, and continued safe operation of the NEC. - E. Coordination with Other Federal Agency Reviews.
+This PA could apply to a Federal agency that is not a Signatory to this PA on its effective date, should that Federal agency have an undertaking associated with the Project, if that Federal agency adopts this PA.
+In the event that another Federal agency is considering funding, permits, licenses, or other approvals or assistance for the Project not covered by this PA as originally executed, and the Project remains unchanged as set forth in this PA, that agency may fulfill its Section 106 responsibilities by stating in writing to the Signatories that it intends to do so and that it concurs with and will abide by the terms of this PA.
+Any required modifications to this PA will be considered in accordance with Stipulation XVI.